sriyan983/nvidia-design-classifier/README.md

 - Training module with a Tkinter based UI for interactivity and works standalone.
 - Live Inference module with a Tkinter based UI for interactivity and works standalone.

+To Run:
+1. First run the data collection application to collect data for different labels we have defined python data_collection.py
+2. Then run the training application to train the model through multiple iterations python train.py
+3. Finally run the classiifcation application to infer real time using a camera. python classify.py

+(Edit the json file based on your needs.
+You can also get the dataset and the model file from https://drive.google.com/drive/u/2/folders/1gvx24EeKoxC14XldWufA7lIufHK3073V)

 Notes:

 - All the above applications run standalone and allows you to save different versions of models using Entry widget from Tkinter.